BiancaZimmer/masterthesis/README.md

 into the correct folder structure for code_mh_main to sue.
 There is a little "How To" as a comment at the  beginning of the file

+---

 ## Best practice:
-To get the same results as in the master thesis you can follow the steps in _code_mh_main/documentation/README.me_
+To get the same results as in the master thesis you can follow the steps in _code_mh_main/documentation/README.md_

 The general workflow is also represented as flow charts in _code_mh_main/documentation/_

-You can also follow these steps if you want to use your own dataset:
+You can follow these steps if you want to use your own dataset:

 1. Sort images via sort_ttv.py into the appropriate folders.
 `python3 sort_ttv.py <from imagedir> <to basedir> <testsplit> -s <validationsplit>`